Amjitk/laravel-global-notification/README.md

 }
 ```

-### 3. User - View Notifications
+### 3. Notification Logs

-Users can view their notifications at:
+View all system notifications at:
-`/global-notification/my-notifications`
+`/global-notification/logs`

+This page displays a global log of all notifications triggered in the system.

 ## Testing